Before the Bell: What every Canadian investor needs to know today

 Commodities

-Crude prices wavered lower following a recent run-up after new figures showed a surprise rise in U.S. crude inventories.
-In early going, both Brent and U.S. West Texas Intermediate futures were trading just above break-even after turning lower earlier in the session.
+Crude prices turned positive after starting out lower following a recent run-up after new figures showed a surprise rise in U.S. crude inventories.
+In early going, both Brent and U.S. West Texas Intermediate futures were both trading higher, reversing losses seen earlier in the day.
 Figures released Tuesday by the American Petroleum Institute showed U.S. crude inventories rose by 882,000 barrels last week to 523 million barrels.
 Analysts had been expecting inventories to fall.
 U.S. government data, which is viewed as offering a more complete reading of the market, are due later Wednesday.
 Traders are watching for a decline in inventories.
 If that comes to fruition, it would be the sixth consecutive week of declines.
 Earlier in the week, the market was underpinned by news that OPEC nations and other big producers that production cuts would be extended beyond earlier projections.

 In metals, gold jumped to a two-week high as the U.S. dollar fell on news out of Washington.
 Spot gold rose and, early in the session, had touched its highest level since May 3.
 Gold prices have now risen for five consecutive days.
 U.S. gold futures were also higher.